Tanks in the British Army: Between the wars

-The Medium Mark I successor, the Vickers Medium Mk II combined some of the best traits of Great War tanks into a much faster tank.
+combined some of the best traits of Great War tanks into a much faster tank.
 It was derived from the Vickers Medium Mark I and was developed to replace the last of the Medium Mark Cs still in use.
 It had a rotating turret on top like the FT but mounted a dual-purpose 3-pounder gun (that could fire both high-explosive and anti-tank shells) with a coaxial machine gun.